RBeneroff/rachelbeneroff/UserStory-Plan.md

 - home
 - projects/work

 To Do:
+- NEED TO DO CASE STUDIES BEFORE ANYTHING ELSE
 - make own logo
 - one page where nav bar stays at top and changes with page on
 - links open up in new tab